sumbach/modern-cljs/doc/tutorial-16.md

 > DEDICATION: I dedicate this tutorial to [Chas Emerick][3] for the
 > amazing stuff he's been able to do for all of us.
 Without his hard
 > work on a lot of CLJ/CLJS libs, I would have never been able to write
 > this series of tutorials.
-Thanks Chas!
+Thanks, Chas!

-In the [previous tutorial][1] we introduced the `clojure.test` lib to automate the testing of the `modern-cljs.shopping.validators` namespace.
-For now, that namespace lives only on the server-side of `modern-cljs` web app, but we have already arranged it to be able to run on the client-side too.
+In the [previous tutorial][1] we introduced the `clojure.test` lib to automate testing the `modern-cljs.shopping.validators` namespace.
+For now, that namespace lives only on the server-side of the `modern-cljs` web app, but we have already arranged it to be able to run on the client-side too.

 ## Introduction

-In this tutorial of the series we are going to make the complementary `modern-cljs.shopping.validators-test` namespace also be portable to the client side of the web app.
+In this tutorial of the series we are going to make the complementary `modern-cljs.shopping.validators-test` namespace portable to the client side of the web app.

 > NOTE 1: this namespace contains tests of the